yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/zone.md

 # Zone

-The Zone resource lets you manage [Cloudflare Zones](https://developers.cloudflare.com/dns/zone-setups/) which represent domains and their configuration settings.
+The [Cloudflare Zone](https://developers.cloudflare.com/dns/zone-setups/) resource lets you manage domains and their configuration settings on Cloudflare.

 # Minimal Example